Recognizing Excellence in Corporate Inclusion

 • Training programs teach leaders to develop DEI policies that support equal opportunities at work.

-Organizations should combine these elements into their leadership training to equip leaders who will promote inclusion throughout their teams.
+Organizations should integrate these elements into their leadership training to equip leaders to promote inclusion across their teams.

 Bridging the Gap Through Leadership Training